 When importing to or exporting from Mexico, transloading — where freight is transferred from one trailer to another at the border — is a common practice.

-With cross-border Canada, transloading is very rare; most shipments are through-trailer, where freight stays on the same trailer the entire time.
+Conversely, transloading is very rare for cross-border Canada freight; most shipments are through-trailer, where freight stays on the same trailer the entire time.

 Why is that?